Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 Here's what can happen without proper waterproofing:

-- Paint peeling or bubbling on basement walls
+- Paint peeling or bubbling on the basement walls

 - Damp spots or musty smells in crawl spaces